mohammadbaghershahmir/fake-news-detection/README.md

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

-## Authors
+## Author
-- Your Name
-- Contributors
+- MohammadBagher Shahmir

 ## Acknowledgments
 - PyTorch Geometric team for the excellent framework